chenyn226/dengue-cross-reactivity/README.md

 `TitreModel_implement.R`: the code implementing the titre-incorporated model.

-`Figurecode.R`: the code generating the figures in the main manuscript.
+`figurecode.R`: the code generating the figures in the main manuscript.